openwpm/OpenWPM/README.md

 Much of OpenWPM's instrumentation is included in a Firefox add-on SDK extension.
-Thus, in order to add or change instrumentation you will need a few additional dependencies, which can be installed with `install-dev.sh`.
+Thus, in order to add or change instrumentation you will need a few additional dependencies, which can be installed from inside your conda environment:

+    conda activate openwpm
+    pip install -r requirements-dev.txt

 ### Editing instrumentation